 $ uname -a Linux localhost.localdomain 4.10.14-200.fc25.x86_64 #1 SMP Wed May 3 22:52:30 UTC 2017 x86_64 x86_64 x86_64 GNU/Linux

-We are done the pre validation check and ready to go for old/unused kernel removal.
+We have done the pre-validation check and ready to go for old/unused kernel removal.
 Run the following command to remove old kernels.
 After executing the below command the system will be left with two kernels (One is running kernel and other one is latest old kernel as a backup).

 $ sudo package-cleanup --oldkernels --count=1 Loaded plugins: fastestmirror, langpacks --> Running transaction check ---> Package kernel.x86_64 0:3.10.0-327.el7 will be erased --> Finished Dependency Resolution Dependencies Resolved ================================================================================ Package Arch Version Repository Size ================================================================================ Removing: kernel x86_64 3.10.0-327.el7 @base/$releasever 136 M Transaction Summary ================================================================================ Remove 1 Package Installed size: 136 M Is this ok [y/N]: y Downloading packages: Running transaction check Running transaction test Transaction test succeeded Running transaction Erasing : kernel-3.10.0-327.el7.x86_64 1/1 Verifying : kernel-3.10.0-327.el7.x86_64 1/1 Removed: kernel.x86_64 0:3.10.0-327.el7 Complete!